boxboat/dockhand-secrets-operator/README.md

   vault-charlie: << (vault "secret/dockcmd-test?version=1" "charlie" ) | squote >>
 ```

-If you are using `DockhandSecrets` in a Helm chart and you simply want to retrieve the latest version of the secret everytime helm is executed, place an annotation on the `DockhandSecret` that generates a timestamp - this will trigger the operator to handle a `DockhandSecret` change.
+If you are using `DockhandSecrets` in a Helm chart, and you simply want to retrieve the latest version of the secret everytime helm is executed, place an annotation on the `DockhandSecret` that generates a timestamp - this will trigger the operator to handle a `DockhandSecret` change.
 ```yaml
 annotations:
   updateTimestamp: {{ now | date "20060102150405" }}